daniel-j/node-ws-chat/README.md

 How to use:

-1. Install dependencies: `npm install ws express requirejs`
+1. Install dependencies: `npm install ws express`
 2. Run: `node server`